Haifasu/House-price-Prediction/README.md

 5. [Shouq Altamimi - 444200920]

 ## Project Motivation:

-We decided to work on this dataset because it provides essential property features such as the number of bedrooms, bathrooms, and amenities that allow us to predict house prices.
-The dataset is also manageable with 546 rows and 13 columns, making it suitable for our project.
+We selected this dataset as it provides key property features such as bedrooms, bathrooms, and amenities, which help in predicting house prices.
+The dataset size (545 rows, 13 columns) is manageable for our analysis.
+Additionally, we aim to apply both classification and clustering techniques.

 ## Dataset Selection:
 - Source : [Kaggle: Housing Prices Dataset](https://www.kaggle.com/datasets/yasserh/housing-prices-dataset)